 You may donate appreciated stocks, bonds, mutual funds, or other appreciated assets and potentially realize significant tax benefits.
 If you would like to explore this alternative, contact our bookkeeper Jane Warner for additional details.

 Donors over the age of 70.5 may take a tax-free withdrawal from their IRA accounts, up to $100,000 per year.
 This distribution may yield substantial income tax benefits.
 If you are interested in this, please contact Jeremy Weaver on the Stewardship & Finance Committee to learn more about how to do this in your IRA account.

 Our church has benefited from previous members’ generosity in their estate plan.
 You may name Second Presbyterian as beneficiaries in your will, trust, or account designated beneficiaries (including your IRA beneficiaries).
 In some cases, meaningful income tax benefits may occur once this happens.
 If you would like to learn more, contact Jeremy Weaver on the Finance & Stewardship Committee.

 Second Presbyterian does accept in-kind gifts on a case-by-case basis.
 Certain services may be accepted.
 In-kind gifts are subject to the current IRS guidelines for non-cash donations.
-If you would like to donate an in-kind gift, contact Ken Pujdak, Treasurer.
+If you would like to donate an in-kind gift, contact Ron Babington, Treasurer.